 If either option is exercised and approved by the NMa, KPN's ownership in Reggefiber would increase from 51% to 60%.
 As a result, KPN would be required to change its accounting treatment of Reggefiber, and fully consolidate its assets and its liabilities, as well as to accept as liabilities on its consolidated balance sheet Reggefiber's bank loans and those shareholder loans which Reggefiber has borrowed from Reggeborgh.
 This consolidation would result in KPN adding to its consolidated balance sheet Reggefiber's bank loans, which totaled EUR 376 million as of 31 December 2012 (net of Reggefiber's cash and cash equivalents), as well as require KPN to redeem Reggefiber's shareholder loans from Reggeborgh, requiring an additional payment by KPN at the time of consolidation.
 As of 31 December 2012, the amount of the Reggefiber's shareholder loans from Reggeborgh was EUR 183 million, and this could be significantly higher at the time of consolidation.
 The consolidation of Reggefiber's liabilities, or the requirement that KPN borrow funds to redeem Reggefiber's shareholder loans from Reggeborgh, could result in substantial additional leverage, raise KPN's Net Debt/Adjusted EBITDA ratio and have a negative impact on KPN's credit rating.
-Reggefiber's negative operating cash flows.
+Reggefiber's total liabilities could be substantially higher at the date of any future consolidation, in light of Reggefiber's negative operating cash flows.